My portfolios are above

 Back in that first workshop in Boston, I had no idea of where I was going with this new medium or how long I wanted to work with it.
 To me, the best part of creating with anything new is the unknown journey and it’s mysterious destination.

-My primary medium is both relief and monotype printmaking.
+My primary medium these days, is both relief and monotype printmaking.
 I also paint, collage and draw.